Tak783/recipes/README.md

 # Recipes
-An exercise in project architeture.
-Project presents a simple client to display recipes using The Guardian API: https://open-platform.theguardian.com/
+* Project presents a simple client to display recipes using The Guardian API: https://open-platform.theguardian.com/
-Suggested Improvements to the codebase can be found in the "Improvements" section
+* Improvements to the codebase can be found in the "Improvements" section at the bottom of the README
+* Discussion on Architecture, decisions and how to navigate the app can be found below
+* See the "Warning" section for guidance before running the app

 ## Overview